siemens/gencmpclient/README.md

 openssl x509 -noout -text -in creds/new.crt
 ```

-The demo client allows also to update and revoke the enrolled certifiate, like this:
+The demo client allows also to update and revoke the enrolled certificate, like this:
 ```
 ./cmpClientDemo update
 ./cmpClientDemo revoke
 ```

-# Using the library in own applications
+## Using the library in own applications

 You will need to include in your application sources the file [`genericCMPClient.h`](include/genericCMPClient.h).

 For compiling you will need to add the directories `include`, `include_cmp`, and `securityUtilities/include` to your C headers path and
-ake sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.
+make sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.

 For linking you will need to add the directories `.` and `securityUtilities` to your library path and
 refer the linker to the CMP and SecUtils libraries, e.g., `-lcmp -lSecUtils`.